RachelCheah/Team-Bumblebee-CFR-Ambulance_SCDFXIBM/README.md

 #### How can technology help?

-Location services technology on smartphones & IoT can be used in real-time to share the data with nearby available smartphone users of the situation faced by the non-emergency patient.
+Location services technology on smartphones can be used in real-time to share the data with nearby available smartphone users of the situation faced by the non-emergency patient.

 #### The idea